-To help counter this challenge, there are many use cases and examples for how agencies can move away from cumbersome paperwork and increase time-to-value for various programs and efforts with DocuSign CLM.
+To help counter this challenge, there are many use cases and examples for how agencies can move away from cumbersome paperwork and increase time to value for various programs and efforts with DocuSign CLM.
 Much of these efforts support new human-centered design approaches at government health agencies.

 For example, DocuSign played a role in the integrated systems that enabled the Health Resources and Services Administration (HRSA) to expedite its distribution of $175 billion in grants for the Provider Relief Fund, which supports families, workers and healthcare providers in the battle against the pandemic.